ufs-community/ufs-mrweather-app/docs/UsersGuide/source/introduction.rst

 The MR Weather App is distributed with a post-processing tools, the Unified Post Processor (UPP).
-The Unified Post Processor (UPP) converts the native NetCDF output from the model to the :term:`GRIB2` format on standard isobaric coordinates in the vertical.
+The Unified Post Processor (UPP) converts the native netCDF output from the model to the :term:`GRIB2` format on standard isobaric coordinates in the vertical.
 The UPP can also be used to compute a variety of useful diagnostic fields, as described in the `UPP user's guide <https://upp.readthedocs.io/en/ufs-v1.0.0>`_.